arpithindukuri/meditation_maker/README.md

 ### Troubleshooting:

-- If errors when running that says no running emulator with `deviceID` was found:
+- No supported devices found with name or id matching '`deviceId`':

   - Wait until the emulator has loaded, and run `ctrl`+`f5` again.